chan-d/ani-kuma/README.md

 #####watch a movie

 ## Future development
-* users connect their own goodle drive account using Oauth to share their own movies
+* users connect their own goodle drive account using Oauth to share their own movies.
-* watchlist feature that allows users to track the movies they watched and/or want to watch and then gives suggestions based off the movies that are in the watchlist
+* watchlist feature that allows users to track the movies they watched and/or want to watch and then gives suggestions based off the movies that are in their watchlist.
-* add more movies, not just Hayao Miyazaki movies
+* add more movies, not just Hayao Miyazaki movies.
-* add mobile responsiveness
+* add mobile responsiveness.
-* add user profile pictures/avatar
+* add user profile pictures/avatar.
+* add ability to watch other user's videos that they upload from their google drive account.